Entrywise Estimation of Singular Vectors of Low-Rank Matrices with Heteroskedasticity and Dependence: Proof Architecture for Theorems and

 where $V_{\cdot j}$ is the $j$'th column of $V$ and $R$ is a residual term that we bound using similar ideas to the proof of Theorem \ref{thm:2_infty}.
 A straightforward calculation reveals that $\E \bigg(\langle E_i, V_{\cdot j} \rangle\lambda_j\inv \bigg)^2 = V_{\cdot j}\t \Sigma_i V_{\cdot j} \lambda_j^{-2}$, and hence if we define $\sigma_{ij} := \| \Sigma_i^{1/2} V_{\cdot j}\|\lambda_j\inv$, we have that

 which by Assumption \ref{assumption:noise} is a sum of $d$ independent mean-zero random variables to which the classical Berry-Esseen Theorem \citep{berry_accuracy_1941} can be applied.
+The residual term $R$ consists of higher-order terms stemming from a matrix series expansion (see Lemma \ref{lem:xia} in Appendix \ref{sec:randompart}).
+However, we have already bounded many of these residual terms as part of the proof of Theorem \ref{thm:2_infty_random}, so we need only show that dividing the residual terms by $\sigma_{ij}$ yields convergence to zero.
 We then use the Lipschitz property of the Gaussian cumulative distribution function to complete the proof of the theorem.